timjefferies/not-the-news/README.md

 Features:
 - Keyword filtering - only see the information you want to see.
 - Night/Day mode
-- Auto reload when new rss items are available
+- Auto reload in the background when new rss items are available
 - Automatic cross browser/device syncing

 # configuration